4GeeksAcademy/master-javascript-programming-exercises/exercises/058-removeFromFront/README.md

 ## 📝 Instructions:

 1. Write a function called `removeFromFront`.
-Given an array, `removeFromFront` returns the **same** array with its first element removed.
+Given an array, `removeFromFront` returns the **SAME** array with its first element removed.

 ## 📎 Example: